apache/iotdb/docs/UserGuide/Reference/TSDB-Comparison.md

 * Write:

 We test the performance of writing from two aspects: *batch size* and *client num*.
-The number of database is 10.
+The number of storage group is 10.
 There are 1000 devices and each device has 100 measurements(i.e.,, 100K time series total).

 * Read:

 10 clients read data concurrently.
-The number of database is 10.
+The number of storage group is 10.
 There are 10 devices and each device has 10 measurements (i.e.,, 100 time series total).
 The data type is *double*, encoding type is *GORILLA*

 * Compression: